bud11/Engine/README.md

 # Further info/troubleshooting

 - Debug/release builds are categorized by presence of a DEBUG or RELEASE compilation symbol, NOT the name of the project configuration.
-This is so that other configurations like editor/tooling layouts also count as "debug builds".
+This is so that other configurations like editor/tooling layouts can also be allowed to count as "debug builds".